BlindEyeSoftworks/Blind-License-V1/README.md

 of Product A can continue to receive quality services.
-Providers of Product B are not free to modify the name or branding of Product A, even after modifications, nor do modifications of Product A give exclusive ownership of Product A or the ability publish Product A as their own unique works.
+Providers of Product B are not free to modify the name or branding of Product A, even after modifications, nor do modifications of Product A give exclusive ownership of Product A or the ability to publish Product A as their own unique works.

 1.2 Selling & Distributing